semgrep/semgrep-docs/docs/deepsemgrep/deepsemgrep-examples.md

 Here, Semgrep matches `dangerous(“Select * from “ + user_input)`, because `user_input` is obtained by calling `get_user_input`.
 However, it does not match the similar call using `still_user_input`, because its analysis does not cross function boundaries to know that `still_user_input` is a wrapper function for `user_input`.

-DeepSemgrep matches both dangerous calls, because it does cross function boundaries.
-In fact, with DeepSemgrep, the taint rule can track calls to `get_user_input` over multiple jumps in multiple files.
+Semgrep Pro Engine matches both dangerous calls, because it does cross function boundaries.
+In fact, with Semgrep Pro Engine, the taint rule can track calls to `get_user_input` over multiple jumps in multiple files.

-Try to run DeepSemgrep in the cloned [DeepSemgrep testing repository](https://github.com/returntocorp/deep-semgrep-tests).
+Run Semgrep Pro Engine in the cloned [testing repository](https://github.com/returntocorp/deep-semgrep-tests).
 Go to `docs/taint_tracking` and run the following command:

 ```sh
 semgrep --config deep.yaml . --deep